mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-11-AWS-Privilege-Escalation-Part-02.md

 ### Assumptions
 - We have compromised a user who has read-only access in the target environment.
-- This user can assume a role that has `IAM-PutGroupPolicy` permission for a group of which our compromised user is a member.
+- This user can assume a role that has `IAM-PutGroupPolicy` permission for a group which includes our compromised user as a member.

 ### Enumeration
 Verifying the details of the role which our user can assume: